ccmucdenver/ccm-docs/docs/updates.md

 ### 2024/10/16

-* Please use `math-alderaan` only as the login node.
+* Please access the cluster only through the `math-alderaan` login node.
 The legacy login node `clas-compute` may give ssh errors or not respond at all.
 * Several nodes are draining or in drain state to prepare for maintenance Monday 2024/10/21.

 ### 2024/09/24